Tirrah Switzer, Product Marketing Manager, Community Brands

 I’ve read, re-read and presented on these results dozens of times, and the results still surprise me.
 Out of all other valuable benefits, Code of Ethics, drives retention.

-Then I felt relieved.
+Why didn’t these members care about the hard work you are putting into networking, online education and job opportunities?
 The truth of the matter is they do care about networking, online education and job opportunities.
-They just care more for keeping a set of standards for their profession, Especially, when it directly aligns with the core mission of your professional association.
+But what drives them to renew is a set of standards for their profession, especially, when it directly aligns with the core mission of your professional association.

 When is the last time you looked at your organization’s Code of Ethics?
 If you are like most professional associations, it was written when your bylaws were drafted.

+An out-of-date Code of Ethics can be a dangerous retention problem.
 It’s now time to dust off your Code of Ethics!